DeDuva4/Fastpages/_pages/about.md

 permalink: /about/
 ---

-This website is powered by Dhruva and Prasith
+This website is powered by Dhruva.

-[^1]: We are currently learning AP CSP.
-This is our Fastpages Blog.
+[^1]: I am currently learning AP CSP.
+This is my Fastpages Blog.